solidjs/solid/documentation/suspense.md

 The other supported use of Suspense currently is a more general promise resolver, `loadResource`. `loadResource` accepts reactive function expression that returns a promise and returns a state object with properties:

-- data - the resolved data from the promise
+- value - the resolved data from the promise
 - error - the error from the promise rejection
 - loading - a boolean indicator to whether the promise is currently executing
 - reload - a function to retry the request after ms;